-Last week I got to take a yoga class with a beautiful friend of mine, a rare treat for a yoga teacher who typically keeps a self practice instead of attending classes.
+Last week, I got to take a yoga class with a beautiful friend of mine, a rare treat for a yoga teacher who typically keeps a self-practice instead of attending classes.
 I enjoyed the role of a student – something I consider myself for life – but even more, I enjoyed the sweet release when a few tears came out at the end of class.

 I decided to write this post because I know many of you will experience this in your yoga journey.
 I want to make sure you understand this to be a good thing, not a bad thing.

 In the practice of yoga asana (postures), your physical body changes, but also does your subtle body.
-This is your energetic, emotional and mental body that manifests in your views and reactions to the world.
+This is your energetic, emotional, and mental body that manifests in your views and reactions to the world.
 Tears after practice or during practice are not a sign of weakness or even sadness.
 Most of the time I don’t know why they show up…but I always know that they are a sign that an unnecessary emotional or mental burden (that had been stored in the body in ways of tension, stiffness and other unhealthy ways) is being released.

 May the tears on your mat be welcomed by your willingness to offer an open-hearted surrender,